Pokhariyal/snowflake_datamigration/README.md

 #Project DATA Pipeline is Properly Showcased in Lucid_ELT.jpg

 # Overview

+ ## Access management:To Setup up role and proper access These Step should be refered.
+Aws Iam roles and access credential generated with required policy in place. sample Template is shared as well.
-To Setup by role and proper access These Step should be refered.
-First on snowflake just run the query describe on snowflake_IAM_role.sql ten Aws user group and different policy same goes for oracle jdbc connection credentials required.
+First on snowflake just run the query describe on snowflake_IAM_role.sql then Aws user group and different policy same goes for oracle jdbc connection credentials required.